ProGoldfish/Antagonist-Attack/README.txt

 A game by team jake and co.

 team jake and co. members:
-	Jake, CEO of team jake and co.
+	Jake, CEO of team jake and co. (god)
 	Marketing Division, head of Marketing Division of team jake and co.
 	Jordan, programs and does some ascii art
 	Robby, programs